giellatekno/oahpa/sms/00_readme.txt

 To correct 20130920:
  - ordinals >>> string2numeral: put the correct fst, the current one is the same as numeral2string test answers in ordinals >>> numeral2string: sms-inum.fst does not exist.

+   Trond: I inverted a newcompiled sms-num.fst and inverted it.
+   TODO: Look at the makefile procedure that did not make it automatially, we may have some
+         tag inconsistencies here.